 Located 10 kilometres away from Pengkalan Balak and 45 minutes from Tol Pedas, D’Qnut Chalet & Restaurant is perfect for those who seek nature.
-Staying guests are welcome to wake up early in the morning and get sun-kissed while watching the sunrise.
-D’Qnut Chalet offers 20 cabin rooms with sea view, assuring that all guests get to enjoy the breathtaking view of sunset.

-D’Qnut Chalet has just opened on November 2015 and everything is impeccable.
+D’Qnut Chalet has just opened in November 2015 and everything is impeccable.
 The staff is more than friendly and will help you out with everything you need.
 They will ensure everyone would get a pleasant getaway at D’Qnut Chalet.

 T: +6 03 4022 7728

 A: KM50, Kampung Bukit Darat, Kuala Linggi, 78200 Kuala Sungai Baru,Melaka

 Desa Balqis is ideal if you are curious about the kampung experience, or if you simply want a break from the usual hectic city life.
 Kampung means ‘village’ in Malay.
 In a traditional sense, a ‘village’ is a common reference to a community of traditional wooden houses.